tjweldon/pdf-printer/README.md

  - Then open the example.pdf file it (hopefully) creates in the project root and unless it's christmas it should look like this:

 ![image](https://user-images.githubusercontent.com/38912305/162385205-4a3c7e2c-9a43-4b4b-90fe-4ef393862920.png)

+## TODO:

+ - Test it against the markup generated in our use case, probably won't work since I only discovered that KHTML the rendering engine ceased active development nearly a decade ago. :(